JonZarate/BuyMeFood/README.md

 ## Firestore limitations

-* Operand `or` not supported by Firestore yet
+* Operand `or` in queries is not supported
-* Cannot query list contents, only map values
+* List contents cannot be queried, only map values
 * Cannot nest lists

 ## Tools / Libraries